IBM/kube101/workshop/Lab3/README.md

 - Test guestbook app using a browser of your choice using the url `<your-cluster-ip>:<node-port>`

-  Remember, to get the `nodeport` and `public-ip` use the following commands, replacing `$CLUSTER_NAME` with the name of your cluster if the environment variable is not already set.
+  Remember, to get the `nodeport` and `EXTERNAL-IP` use the following commands.

   ```shell
   oc describe service guestbook